 Well that’s NUTS!

 If you have people in your home who don’t like nuts, this vegan hot chocolate spread will surely trick them.
-Tim always gets the job of recipe taste tester in our house, but he loathes nuts.

 Since I’m also lactose intolerant, I like using nuts instead of cream, when it makes sense.
 They’re ideal for dairy-free “cheese” recipes like Dairy Free Sun-dried Tomato and Chicken Quesadillas or thick, creamy sauces like my Creamy Dreamy Almond Butter Dressing.